adamk72/BuildALambdaTextAdventure/README.md

 ### Coding Todos

-- [] Current: You are about to pass the file to `runGame`.
-Finish this thought off.
 - [x] Get basic launch structure into place
 - [x] Abstract things like the ":quit" command or "REPL> " prompt out of the code; what if I want to easily change or i18n those words?
 - [x] On launch, the command selections should be dynamic, based on what is pulled from the JSON files.